Searching, Sorting, and Cake Cutting in Rounds: Appendix: Cake cutting and sorting in rounds

 \begin{example} Let $n=1000$ and $k=3$.
-Algorithm 1 works as follows in each round: \begin{enumerate} \item Round 1: everyone is asked to mark their $1/10, 2/10, \ldots, 9/10$ points.
-These are used to separate the agents into $10$ bins, each containing $100$ agents. \item Round 2: Everyone is asked to mark their $1/10, 2/10, \ldots, 9/10$ points within their respective value interval $[a_i, b_i]$.
-For example, in the second bin each agent marks their $11/100, 12/100, \ldots, 19/100$ points.
-Again these are used to separate each bin further into $10$ bins, each containing $10$ agents. \item Round 3: Everyone is asked to mark their $1/10, \ldots, 9/10$ points within their respective value interval.
+Algorithm 1 works as follows in each round: \begin{enumerate} \item Round 1: everyone is asked to mark their $\frac{1}{10}, \frac{2}{10}, \ldots, \frac{9}{10}$ points.
+These are used to separate the agents into $10$ subcakes, each containing $100$ agents. \item Round 2: Everyone is asked to mark their $\frac{1}{10}, \frac{2}{10}, \ldots, \frac{9}{10}$ points within their respective value interval $[a_i, b_i]$.
+For example, for the second subcake each agent marks their $\frac{11}{100}, \frac{12}{100}, \ldots, \frac{19}{100}$ points.
+Again these are used to separate each subcake further into $10$ subcakes, each containing $10$ agents. \item Round 3: Everyone is asked to mark their $1/10, \ldots, 9/10$ points within their respective value interval.
 This time when assigning agents to subcakes, the algorithm assigns only $1$ to each, so we're done. \end{enumerate} \end{example}

+Next we prove that the algorithm correctly computes a proportional allocation of the cake in $k$ rounds.